In 2007, Ireland not only won its first U20 Six Nations but also the Grand Slam.

 He has since moved into areas outside rugby.
 Monahan is an artist and runs social media platform Limor.

-Aged just 32, Cave retired from rugby at the end of last season after making over 200 appearances for Ulster and winning 11 caps for Ireland.
+Aged just 32, Cave retired from rugby at the end of the 2018/19 after making over 200 appearances for Ulster and winning 11 caps for Ireland.
 He was also part of the 2015 Ireland World Cup squad.

 He works as a rugby analyst and runs coffee and donut shop Guilt Trip in Belfast.

 From Ferbane, the centre spent four years with Connacht, leaving in the summer of 2011.
 He went on to play AIL with Old Belvedere.
-He became part of the Buccaneers coaching team in 2018 and is currently their backs coach.
+He is currently part of the Buccaneers U20 management team.

 16 March 2007; Keith Earles, Ireland, in action against Italy.
 Italy v Ireland, U20 Six Nations Rugby Championship, Santa Colomba Stadium, Benevento, Italy.
 Picture credit: Matt Browne/SPORTSFILE

-Still one of Ireland and Munster's most potent backs.
-He has amassed 84 caps and was part of the 2011, 2015 and 2019 World Cup squads.
+Still playing for Ireland and Munster.
+He has amassed 94 caps and was part of the 2011, 2015 and 2019 World Cup squads.

 A career which began with Leinster, took in three years with Connacht, eight with Munster, and half a season with London Irish.
-The out-half currently plays in Italy with Benneton.
+The out-half most recently played for Benetton and Glasgow Warriors.
 He has seven caps for Ireland.

 After coming through the Leinster Academy, the scrum-half made his senior debut in 2009.
 He joined Connacht in 2011 and spent three years in the west before having his career ended by a back injury in 2014.